malinlarsson/courses/r_programming/1703/precourse.md

 Once you clicked on the "Download R for Windows" you will come to a new web page where you will have a set of options.
 Click on the first link named "base".
-This will take you to the webpage entitled "R-3.3.2 for Windows (32/64 bit)" where you can download the "R-3.3.2-win.exe" that will can be run to install R on your computer.
+This will take you to the web page entitled "R-3.3.3 for Windows" where you can download the "R-3.3.3-win.exe" that will can be run to install R on your computer.

 ### Details for Macintosh